cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_3.rst

     | Drawbacks   | Incur process context switch          | Processor is busy doing nothing till |
     |             | and scheduling cost.                  | lock is granted, wasting CPU cycles. |
     +-------------+---------------------------------------+--------------------------------------+

+#.
+One-hot

+    In digital circuits, one-hot refers to a group of bits among which the legal combinations of values are only those with a single high (1) bit and all the others low (0).
+A similar implementation in which all bits are '1' except one '0' is sometimes called one-cold.